Skip to main content

 Net Banking (India)

-Net Banking (India) is a local online-banking payment method supported via a local PSP.
+Net Banking is a local online-banking payment method supported via a local PSP.
 It enables customers to pay directly from their Indian bank account either as a one-time payment or by creating an eNACH mandate for subscriptions.

 note